Velocity Model Building and Editing with Guided Denoising Diffusion Implicit Models: Results

 Figure~\ref{fig:synth_vmb_results_ablation} shows the results of the velocity model building (VMB) ablation study on the Volve synthetic dataset, where structural guidance is derived from slopes computed directly from the ground-truth velocity model.
 Consistent with the localized editing case, all approaches benefit from the more accurate slope information, leading to improved structural accuracy in the vicinity of the well and enhanced propagation of structural features away from the well location.
 Both diffusion-based methods—the proposed DDIM-guided approach (Figure~\ref{fig:synth_vmb_results_ablation}c) and Diffusion Posterior Sampling (DPS) (Figure~\ref{fig:synth_vmb_results_ablation}d), recover coherent velocity structures and clearly resolve the small fold in the central part of the model, which is only partially visible when slopes are estimated from the RTM image.
 The Tikhonov-regularized least-squares solution (Figure~\ref{fig:synth_vmb_results_ablation}b) also reconstructs the main structural features and yields a particularly smooth and clean velocity model.
-Interestingly, despite the improved structural guidance, the least-squares solution attains a slightly lower SSIM compared to the diffusion-based methods and remains comparable to the SSIM obtained when using RTM-derived slopes.
-This behavior is likely due to the presence of small-scale noise in the ground-truth model, which is suppressed by the strong regularization in the least-squares inversion, resulting in a visually clean but less similar model in terms of pixel-wise similarity.
 The velocity profiles extracted at $x = 4911.7,\mathrm{m}$ and $x = 6671.5,\mathrm{m}$ (Figures~\ref{fig:synth_vmb_results_ablation}e and~\ref{fig:synth_vmb_results_ablation}f) confirm that all methods accurately recover the dominant velocity contrasts and layer boundaries.
 Overall, these results indicate that improved slope accuracy enhances VMB performance across all approaches, while also highlighting the different trade-offs between structural fidelity and smoothing inherent to diffusion-based and least-squares methods.
-As a result, we will investigate in the future using diffusion models to generate guided slopes instead of relying on the PWD approach..
+As a result, we will investigate in the future using diffusion models to generate guided slopes instead of relying on the PWD approach.\\